DavidSM64/sm64Import/README.md

  - <code>-center BOOLEAN</code> Centers the follwing obj model(s) if true.
  - <code>-ct DATA</code> Allows you to add color to textures.
 DATA = <code>"Name:Color:DarkScale"</code>.
 DarkScale is a float multiplier from the original color value that is used for lighting, so 0.8 would be 80% as bright as the set color.<br /> Example: <code>-ct "TextureName:0xFF0000FF:0.8"</code>
  - <code>-df BOOLEAN X1_POS Z1_POS X2_POS Z2_POS Y_POS</code> Creates a death floor for the level.
- - <code>-ib BIN_PATH {OFFSET SIZE}</code> Import binary file into the ROM.
+ - <code>-ib BIN_PATH {OFFSET SIZE} {NAME}</code> Import binary file into the ROM.
 Optional parameters for importing only a specific section of the file into the ROM.
+The optional NAME parameter is used with the -put cmd.
 Example: <code>-ib "A_Binary_File.bin" 0x1000 0x10</code>
- - <code>-ig OBJ_NAME GEO_TYPE</code> Creates a geo layout from data from a previous -io cmd.
+ - <code>-ig OBJ_NAME GEO_TYPE {NAME}</code> Creates a geo layout from data from a previous -io cmd.
 GEOTYPE = 0 for objects & GEOTYPE = 1 for levels.
- - <code>-ih HEX_STRING</code> Import raw hex from a string into the ROM.
+ - <code>-ih HEX_STRING {NAME}</code> Import raw hex from a string into the ROM.
 Example: <code>-ih "FF 00 00 FF FF 00 00 FF"</code>
- - <code>-io OBJ_PATH {COL_DATA}</code> Import .obj file as f3d level data (Textures, colors, verticies, and f3d scripts).
+ - <code>-io OBJ_PATH {COL_DATA} {NAME}</code> Import .obj file as f3d level data (Textures, colors, verticies, and f3d scripts).
 If you define the optional second parameter, {COL_DATA}, then collision data will be generated for the OBJ.
- - <code>-ioc OBJ_PATH COL_DATA</code> Import .obj file as collision data.
+ - <code>-ioc OBJ_PATH COL_DATA {NAME}</code> Import .obj file as collision data.
 COL_DATA is for defining each material with a collision type.
 Note: You don't have to define every material with COL_DATA, the default value is set to 0 (enviorment default) for each material.
  - <code>-it XML_PATH</code> Imports a tweak file into the ROM.
+ - <code>-n NAME</code> Sets the name for the next import.
+The name is used for the -put cmd.
  - <code>-o OFFSET_X OFFSET_Y OFFSET_Z</code> Set offset model/collision data.
  - <code>-option OPTION VALUE</code> Changes an importer value.
 Currently the only option to change is the vertex reduction level.
 Example: <code>-option rvl 2</code> will set the vertex reduction level to 2.
  - <code>-fog ENABLED {FOG_TYPE RED_VALUE GREEN_VALUE BLUE_VALUE}</code> Enables/Disables fog in the current level.